lolloden/aseprite-export-pixelart/README.md

 # aseprite-export-pixelart
-Aseprite script to export and scale layer in outlined pixel-art
+Aseprite script to scale and export single layer in outlined pixel-art.

 Variables to set: